 - 1. Electric heat air handlers are rated for 208 240 VAC at 60 Hz and hydronic air handlers are rated for 115 VAC at 60 Hz. - 2.
 Air handler models are available in a small, medium, or large cabinet. - 3.
 All air handlers are designed for A/C or heat pump operation. - 4.
-Air handlers are designed for upflow, downflow and horizontal applications. - The air handler must not be operated without the access panels installed.
-This air handler and its components are listed by ETL in the United - States and Canada.
+Electric heat models are designed for upflow, downflow and horizontal applications.
+Hydronic heat models are designed for upflow and horizontal applications only. - 5.
+The air handler must not be operated without the access panels installed. - 6.
+This air handler and its components are listed by ETL in the United States and Canada.